PE software architecture

 Code Manager comes with a command line tool which you can use to trigger code deployments from the command line.

-The orchestrator is a command-line tool for planning, executing, and inspecting orchestration jobs.
-For example, you can use it to review application instances declared in an environment, or to enforce change on the environment level without waiting for nodes to check in in regular 30-min intervals.
+For example, you can use it to enforce change on the environment level without waiting for nodes to check in for regular 30-min intervals, or use it to schedule a task on target nodes once per day.

 The orchestration service interacts with PuppetDB to retrieve facts about nodes.
 To run orchestrator jobs, users must first authenticate to Puppet Access, which verifies their user and permission profile as managed in RBAC.